Currently available for £699.00 from Sweatband.com

 The console design is noticeably DKN, but it’s been trimmed down in complexity so there are just 7 buttons and they’re laid out clearly and logically.
 The screen characters are large and clear and it’s easy to see DKN’s know-how at work with all the training data including pulse, time, distance, speed, calories et al all very easy to see.
 Without even looking at the instructions, the average user isn’t going to take long to figure out how things work and DKN have stuck by their tried and tested methods of control so getting started is a cinch.
 There’s also a tablet holder ledge positioned in the middle so putting your tablet or smartphone front and centre while you workout is an option if you want to watch TV or listen to music.
 There are 16 workout options including manual, user-defined, 12 pre-set workouts (4 beginner, 4 advanced, 4 performance), heart rate control and a constant Watt programme.
 In addition to these workouts there’s also a Bluetooth connection so you can download compatible apps (our favourite being Kinomap!) to take advantage of all the additional training options that they bring.
 It’s nice to see that DKN have opened up their hardware to get it to work with 3rd party software apps and DKN tell us that the number of compatible apps will be increasing over the coming months.
 The more the merrier was our reply!

 Our verdict?
-If this is a taste of things to come from DKN over the course of 2018 we’re in for a treat.
+If this is a taste of things to come from DKN we’re in for a treat.
 The EMB-600 hands down beats anything at all that we’ve come across in this price bracket.
 No ifs, no buts.
 It’s also better than models which fall into higher price brackets, from industry leading brands recognised as being market leaders that we’ve tested too.
-This is squarely puts the EMB-600 one of the best home use bikes we’ve tested.
+This makes the EMB-600 one of the best home use bikes we’ve ever tested – it really is that good.
 We loved it and at this price, if you have the budget, this is a no-brainer.
 Superb effort and we wouldn’t be at all surprised if other manufacturers sit up, take note, and start to follow DKN’s example.

 DKN EMB-600 Specifications